spack/spack-tutorial/tutorial_stacks.rst

 Setup the compiler
 ^^^^^^^^^^^^^^^^^^

-Let's create a new anonymous environment and setup the compiler we want to use to build our stack:
+Let's create a new independent environment and setup the compiler we want to use to build our stack:

 .. literalinclude:: outputs/stacks/setup-0.out